Robin's Key Speech, Language, and Learning, PLLC

 Download File

-For preteens and teens with ADHD, autism, language disorders, learning differences, social anxiety, and other social communication challenges, it can be difficult to "feel heard."
-In these groups, preteens and teens develop their individual "voice" by learning how to put their thoughts and ideas into words, understand verbal and nonverbal communication, and navigate different perspectives.
-Each group meets once per week for 50 minutes.
+For tweens and teens with ADHD, autism, language disorders, nonverbal learning differences (NVLD), social anxiety, and other social differences, it can be difficult to "feel heard" and find friends who "get" them.
+In these neurodiversity affirming groups, preteens and teens develop their individual "voice" by exploring what they want out of interpersonal relationships and developing confidence in their own communication.
+Group members learn how to build meaningful friendships, navigate different perspectives, put their thoughts and emotions into words, manage conflict, advocate for themselves, and communicate in different social contexts in ways that are meaningful to them.

 Click Here to Register

-Skills and strategies addressed in groups are adapted to client needs but may include:
+Skills and strategies addressed are adapted to client interests and needs but may include:

 • Social cognitive skills (e.g., perspective taking, flexible thinking, verbal & nonverbal communication)